JimmyKenMerchant/RaspberryPi/share/aloha_raspi/README.txt

 **Version Information**

+* Notice: Versions of Linker (GNU ld), Copier (GNU objcopy), and Dumper (GNU objdump) are the same as Assembler because these are included in a package, binutils-arm-none-eabi.

+* 1.1.1 on June 27, 2019:
+Git: git version 2.11.0
+Make: GNU Make 4.1 Built for arm-unknown-linux-gnueabihf
+Assembler: arm-none-eabi-as = GNU assembler (2.27-9+9) 2.27
+Compiler: arm-none-eabi-gcc (15:5.4.1+svn241155-1) 5.4.1 20160919
+Linux Distro `cat /etc/os-release`: Raspbian GNU/Linux 9 (stretch)
+Machine: Raspberry Pi 3 Model B V1.2
+Description:
+Commits up to this version depend on the versions of tools as described above.
+To fit with renewals of tools, future commits will depend on new versions of tools.
+Check the technical note on June 27, 2019.

 * 1.1.0 on November 6, 2018:
 Assembler: arm-none-eabi-as = GNU assembler (2.27-9+9) 2.27
 Compiler: arm-none-eabi-gcc (15:5.4.1+svn241155-1) 5.4.1 20160919